atzlt/Propose/Usage.md

 Normally everything you draw is using `cm` as unit length, **_except for_** `dist` (distance of label), `dotsize`, `labelsize`, `dash`, or other configurations involving only _small distances_.

+### Labelling

+You can control the position of the label by setting `loc`, `angle`, `dist`.

+`loc` controls the location of the label.
+On segments and arcs, this is the ratio between two parts (`0` is at the start, `1` at the end, allows negative values and values larger than `1`).
+On circles this is the angle (start from x-axis, counter-clockwise).

+`angle` controls the angle of the label.
+The label is on a circle with center `loc` and radius `dist`. `angle` controls its exact position on this circle (start from x-axis, counter-clockwise).

+`dist` is the distance between the label and `loc`.

 ## Save file

 ```